 Eggs are one of the best sources of protein for dogs.
 They are easy to digest and offer a complete range of essential amino acids for dogs.
 Dogs love egg yolks - cooked or raw - so feed the entire egg, including egg shells.

-Can a dog eat just one egg raw?
+Can my dog eat egg raw?

-Can I give my dog a raw egg everyday?
+Can I give my dog a raw egg every day?

-Adding eggs to your dog's diet can be healthy treat, but make sure that you are not throwing off the balance of the diet by adding an egg to an already complete diet too often.
+Adding eggs to your dog's diet can be a healthy treat, but make sure that you are not throwing off the balance of the diet by adding an egg to an already complete diet too often.
 Feeding raw eggs a couple of times a week is more than sufficient to boost your pet's nutrition.
 Eggs also do not contain too many calories.

 Is it better to feed raw eggs or cooked eggs?